 - generation of calibration procedures

-- performing and documenting validation process and other quality control procedure
+perfromingwhile documenting a verification and validation process and other quality control procedure

 - preparation for Internal or 3rd party audits